Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graphs.md

 Tree is special form of graph.

-A tree is an undirected graph in which any two vertices are connected by only one path.
+A tree is a connected graph that doesn't contain any cycles in which any two vertices are connected by only one path.

 A tree is an acyclic graph and has N - 1 edges where N is the number of vertices.